hbctraining/variant_analysis/lessons/04_fastqc.md

 We can decide on the version we would like to use and go ahead and load the FastQC module to use:

 ```
-$ module load fastqc/0.11.3
+$ module load fastqc/0.11.9
 ```

 You should now see that the module is loaded:

 Now that we have loaded the module, FASTQC is directly available to you like any other basic UNIX command.
-That is, at the command prompt we just need to provide the name of the tool to use it.
-This is because the path to the executable file for FastQC has now been added to our $PATH variable.
-Check your $PATH variable to see whether or not you see a relevant path.
+That is, at the command prompt we just need to provide the name of the tool to use it. _This is because the path to the executable file for FastQC has now been added to our $PATH variable._

+> Check your $PATH variable to see whether or not you see a relevant path.
 Is it appended to the beginning or end?
 Do you see any additional paths added?

 To run FastQC we need to specify two arguments:
 1. the file name(s) of our FASTQ input (one file for single-end; two files for paired-end)